 Can a DUI Be a Felony?

 Prior sections cover multiple aspects of this question.
-All DUI attorneys know that police are well-trained when a death or serious bodily injury in a traffic offense occurs, he or she should not merely issue a traffic ticket.
+All DUI attorneys know that police are well-trained when a death or serious bodily injury in a traffic offense occurs, and that an officer should not merely issue a traffic ticket.
 Police are trained to ask “investigating” questions like these:

 The foregoing sections have educated you to know the rare, but possible, scenarios for felony DUI indictment.
-A driver involved in an accident causing serious physical injury to another, or any death, should NOT TALK, and only give his or her NAME and ADDRESS.
+A driver involved in an accident causing serious physical injury to another, or any death, should remain silent and NOT TALK, and only give his or her NAME and ADDRESS.

 Until an arrest is made, anything the person says is not “protected” under the Constitution.
 In the quest to uphold DUI death convictions, most state appellate courts have found a way to uphold a felony DUI conviction involving serious injury or death.

-Our Drunk Driving Lawyer Experts for Misdemeanor or Felony DUI
+Hire an Expert Drunk Driving Lawyer for Misdemeanor or Felony DUI

 Drunk driving book author William C. “Bubba” Head, DUI lawyer in Atlanta, is a 40-year veteran Atlanta criminal defense lawyer and Board-Certified drunk driving defense expert attorney.
-He and his criminal justice attorney partners operate a DUI law firm in Atlanta Georgia.
-Bubba Head, or one of the other law partners, who are Atlanta DUI specialists, can assist you on a repeat DUI offense or serious bodily injury or DUI fatality case.
+He and his criminal justice attorney partners operate a DUI law firm in Atlanta, Georgia.
+Bubba Head, or one of his other law partners, who are Atlanta DUI lawyers, can assist you on a repeat DUI offense or serious bodily injury or DUI fatality case.

 Get a FREE Lawyer Consultation Today